-To identify, understand and address Little Blue Research’s green house gas emissions (GHGs), we assessed emissions generated by our main activities, and calculated a total carbon footprint for March 2021 to February 2022.
+To identify, understand and address Little Blue Research’s green house gas emissions (GHGs), we annually assess emissions generated by our main activities, and calculate a total annual carbon footprint.

-Using guidance from Carbon Trust’s Carbon Footprint Guide and the Defra 2021 Emission Conversion Factors, the CO₂e emissions within scope 1 and 2 of the guide have been calculated, as well a number from scope 3.
+Using guidance from the Carbon Trust’s Carbon Footprint Guide and the Defra 2022 Emission Conversion Factors, the CO2e emissions within scope 1 and 2 of the guide have been calculated, as well as some from scope 3.

-The calculations carried out will assist in estimating the company’s largest sources of emissions, allowing targeted sustainability practices to be carried out.
+The calculations assist in estimating the company’s largest emissions sources, allowing targeted sustainability practices to be carried out.

 Office & household energy assumes average UK peak (daytime) energy consumption per capita;